 Why DIY Lip Balm?

 Do you know that the commercial ones contain harsh chemicals which are really unnecessary to protect your lips?
-Some physicians say that the manufactures even use an addictive in the lip balms to cause the lips to dry even more.
+Some physicians say that manufacturers use additives in lip balms to cause the lips to dry even more.
 Sounds scary right?

 Commonly used chemicals in the lip balm: